-The summerschool starts Sunday with a welcome reception between 19:00 and 20:30.
-On Tuesday evening there will be a social event in downtown Nijmegen.
-The summerschool ends Friday after lunch.
-The ISP 2017 schedule comprises of:
+The summerschool started on Sunday with a welcome reception between 19:00 and 20:30.
+On Tuesday evening there was a social event in downtown Nijmegen.
+The summerschool ended Friday after lunch.
+The ISP 2017 schedule comprised of:

 - 9 lectures

 - a rump session

 Lectures have a coffee/tea break halfway and end with a 15’ Q&A. All lectures, presentations and the rump session take place in the main conference room.
 The rump session allows students to present their (unfinished) research in an informal setting, using a brief, engaging, presentation.
 To work on the case studies, please find yourself a comfortable spot somewhere.

 Breakfast and lunch are available in the hotel restaurant, and are self-service.
 Dinner is served in the hotel restaurant as well.